 Even if the Distribution otherwise qualifies for tax-free treatment under Section 355 of the Code, it may result in corporate-level gain to Tyco and certain of its affiliates under Section 355(e) of the Code if 50% or more, by vote or value, of our common stock or Tyco's common shares are acquired or issued as part of a plan or series of related transactions that includes the Distribution.
 For this purpose, any acquisitions or issuances of Tyco's common shares within two years before the Distribution and any acquisitions or issuances of our common stock or Tyco's common shares within two years after the Distribution generally are presumed to be part of such a plan, although we or Tyco may be able to rebut that presumption.
-We are not aware of any acquisitions or issuances of this Form 10) that would be considered to occur as part of a plan or series of related transactions that includes the Distribution and any series of related transactions that includes the two years before the date of the Distribution (up through the date of this Form 10) that would be considered to occur as part of a plan or series of related transactions that includes the Distribution.
+We are not aware of any acquisitions or issuances of Tyco's common shares within the two years before the date of the Distribution (up through the date of this Form 10) that would be considered to occur as part of a plan or series of related transactions that includes the Distribution.
 If an acquisition or issuance of our shares or Tyco's shares triggers the application of Section 355(e) of the Code, Tyco would recognize taxable gain as described above, but such gain generally would not be subject to U.S. federal income tax.
 However, certain of our subsidiaries or affiliates or subsidiaries or affiliates of Tyco could incur significant U.S. federal income tax liabilities as a result of the application of Section 355(e) of the Code.